BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_01.md

 **Techie Jonathan.
 Field: No Field**
 - Yungoos, Lv.
 4, Serious Nature, IVs: 10

 Anyways, there is grass here, which means we can obtain new team members!
-I will be **bolding** any Pokemon that are new.

 **Opal Ward**

-!enc(29, ["Headbutt"], ["Rattata", "Bidoof", "Patrat", "Pidgey", "Meowth", "Ekans", "Hoothoot", "Spinarak"])
+!enc(29, ["Headbutt"])

 Specifically I recommend training up Bidoof as soon as possible - it gets Headbutt at Level 13, which allows you to catch Pokemon in trees.
 We will also be able to trade away Bibarel for a different Pokemon pretty soon, so that's something to keep in mind.
 There is also an in-game trade for Watchog a little bit down the road, so you may want to consider at least catching a Patrat for now.